 - neural placode-lipoma interface lies outside the spinal canal due to enlargement of subarachnoid space

-- low-lying cord is usually present
+- a low-lying cord is usually present

 - lipomyelocele: placode-lipoma interface lies within the spinal canal

 - 1. Sarris CE, Tomei KL, Carmel PW et-al. Lipomyelomeningocele: pathology, treatment, and outcomes.
 Neurosurg Focus.
 2012;33 (4): E3. doi:10.3171/2012.7.FOCUS12224 - Pubmed citation

 - 2. Rufener SL, Ibrahim M, Raybaud CA et-al. Congenital spine and spinal cord malformations-pictorial review.
 AJR Am J Roentgenol.
 2010;194 (3_supplement): S26-37. doi:10.2214/AJR.07.7141 - Pubmed citation

 - 3. Erol FS, Ucler N, Yakar H. Lateral lower thoracic lipomyelomeningocele: a case report.
 Cases J. 2009;2 (1): 8122. doi:10.4076/1757-1626-2-8122 - Free text at pubmed - Pubmed citation